smujiang/WSI2DICOM/readme.md

 ### Motivation
 * Standardize WSI formatting and transferring throughout institutions.
 * Enable more encapsulation options for massive data storage
-* Potentially simplify patch/frame level accessibility
+* Potentially simplify patch/frame level accessibility of whole slide images

 Here is an example showing the converted DICOM can be viewed in a DICOM viewer [Orthanc](https://www.orthanc-server.com).
 ![example](./example.gif)